 You’re not alone if this documentary hit home with you in a very personal and uncomfortable way.
 However corny the dramatizations may be, any eye rolls are stifled by the fact that it’s no stretch at all to see ourselves and our loved ones in these characters.
 The painfully silent family meal where no one knows how to meaningfully connect with each other.
 The high school boy who is manipulated into picking up his phone by ex-girlfriend updates and later radicalized by misinformation.
 The young girl who cannot go one moment without checking her phone and loses all self-esteem after receiving one cruel, faceless comment on her photoshopped selfie.

 It’s not at all surprising that depression, anxiety, feelings of isolation and self-harm are at an all-time high.
-Social psychologist Jonathan Haidt, PhD, points out that since the introduction of social media on mobile devices in 2010, self-harm has gone up 62% in older teen girls (age 15-19) and 189% pre-teen (age 10-14) girls.
+Social psychologist Jonathan Haidt, PhD, points out that since the introduction of social media on mobile devices in 2010, self-harm has gone up 62% in older teen girls (ages 15-19) and 189% in pre-teen girls (ages 10-14).
 Furthermore, suicide rates in older teen girls is up 70% and pre-teens is 151%.
 Per Dr. Haidt, “…that pattern points to social media.”
 He asserts that a whole generation (Gen Z) is more anxious, more fragile and more depressed.

 So where do we go from here?
 Is there hope?
 Industry insiders suggest that there is cause for optimism: we as a society have the power to change the course of social media creep by withholding our attention.
 The challenge is on us – we have to relearn to be intentional with how we use our time.

 How do we do this?
 Do we deactivate or delete our social media accounts altogether?
 Do we advocate for government regulations to keep tech companies accountable?
 Do we set limits on our screen time?